 The warehouse is an important part of any business be it small or large.
-Within the warehouse, it is the direct line of your goods to your customer.
-A warehouse racking inspection is conducted to give businesses peace of mind that your warehouse complies with the Australian Standard AS4084-2012 and it is safe for your employees.
-There are five key reasons for engaging in an annual racking safety inspection.
+Above all, a warehouse is the direct line of your goods to your customer.
+The conduction of a warehouse racking inspection is to give businesses peace of mind.
+But most importantly, that your warehouse complies with the Australian Standard AS4084-2012 and that it is safe for your employees.
+Find out the five key reasons for engaging in an annual racking safety inspection.

 Inspections are an important way to protect the goods that your company stocks.
-Any damage to the warehouse racking system is not only dangerous to your employees but also can cause damage and loss of inventory.
-A regularly inspected warehouse that is well maintained is an important part of a business.
-Any damaged or lost stock has a direct effect on your bottom line, so it’s in your companies best interest to protect your inventory from damage.
+Any damage to the warehouse racking system is a danger to your employees.
+But it also can cause damage and loss of inventory.
+A regularly inspection of a warehouse is an important part of any business.
+As we all know, any damaged or lost stock has a direct effect on your bottom line.
+So with that in mind, it’s in your companies best interest to protect your inventory from damage.

-A small hit of your pallet racking with a forklift may only seem a harmless and an unnecessary expense to the business to replace.
+A small hit of your pallet racking with a forklift may only seem harmless and an unnecessary expense for replacement.
 In reality, it’s very different.
-Any damage to pallet racking damage compromises the safety of your warehouse and can lead to even further damages, loss, personal injury or in some cases death.
+Any damage to pallet racking damage compromises the safety of your warehouse.
+Sometimes leading to even further damages, loss, personal injury or in some cases death.
 These catastrophes can be avoided by applying the preventative measure of a racking inspection.

-When a racking inspection is conducted all the unsafe and damaged racking is noted and included in a report.
+Within a racking inspection report includes a note and possible an image on all unsafe and racking with damage.
 The auditor will ensure that your racking complies with the Australian Standard AS4084-2012.
-Unsafe or damaged racking has potential to cause injury to your staff or even damage stock.
-Reduce the risk of incurring preventable expenses and dangers to staff by complying with the corrective suggested within the compliance report.
+You can reduce the risk of incurring preventable expenses and dangers to staff.
+This is by complying and implementing the suggestions of corrective actions within the compliance report.

-The most significant concern within any business should be employee safety, this also relates to the installation, maintenance and the use of the racking within your warehouse.
-All racking whether it be second hand or new is susceptible to damage through various ways including stress and or impact through machinery such as a forklift.
-Often a damage to racking gets underestimated in terms of the warehouse safety and how it has impacted on the stability and the structure of the racking.
-Racking can sustain its loads after it has been impacted, although this does not guarantee that it is still safe to use.
-A qualified inspector will review the damage and give recommendations on whether replacement parts are required.
+The most significant concern within any business should be employee safety.
+In connection to the installation, maintenance and the use of the racking within your warehouse.
+All racking whether it be second hand or new is susceptible to damage.
+This can be through various ways including stress and or impact from machinery such as a forklift.
+Often a damage to racking get underestimated in terms of warehouse safety and its impact on the stability of the racking structure.
+Racking can sustain loads after impact, although this does not guarantee that it is still safe to use.
+A qualified inspector will review the damage and give recommendations on the requirement of replacement parts.

-A regular annual audit as recommended by the Australian Standards provides an opportunity to recognise any issues within your warehouse before they become out of control.
-Warehouse racking systems can be complicated and any damage to one part can create an extra and unnecessary strain on the other parts of the racking system.
+Above all, the recommendations of a regular annual audit is from the Australian Standards.
+Providing an opportunity to recognise any issues within your warehouse before they become out of control.
+As many are aware, there are many complications in understanding warehouse racking systems.
+Any damage to one part can create an extra and moreover put unnecessary strain on the other parts of the racking system.
 An annual inspection provides the opportunity to prevent any major expenses to your company.

 Were you aware that any changes that you make to your racking system can adversely affect the rack capacity?
-If you have adapted your warehouse racking in any way this can impact on the load ratings within the structure.
-The inspector ensures that the changes or additions to your racking structure are safe and compliant with the Standards.
+As a result of changing your warehouse racking in any way, it can impact on the load ratings within the structure.
+Find out more in this blog.
+The inspector ensures that the changes or additions to your racking structure are safe to use.
+In addition to being compliant with the Standard.